telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/excelml-export/excelml-basics.md

 ````

->note From Q2 2013 we introduced a new propery named **Exportable** .
-This property allows you tochoose whether a certain column should be included in the exported file or not.
+>note From Q2 2013 we introduced a new property named **Exportable**.
+This property allows you to choose whether a certain column should be included in the exported file or not.
 By setting this property to **false** the related column will be excluded from the exported file.
 Its default value is true.
 >

 ## Auto Filter

-**ExcelML** is the only excel format which provides build in **auto filter** functionality.To remove the filter controls from the header row set the Range property to empty string.(e.Worksheet.AutoFilter.Range = "").
-By setting the range you could move the filter on a different place within the excel sheet.Only the data placed below the filtering dropdown menu will be included in the filter range.
+**ExcelML** is the only excel format which provides build in **auto filter** functionality.
+To remove the filter controls from the header row set the Range property to empty string.(e.Worksheet.AutoFilter.Range = "").
+By setting the range you could move the filter on a different place within the excel sheet.
+Only the data placed below the filtering dropdown menu will be included in the filter range.
 (Example: e.Worksheet.AutoFilter.Range = "R4C1: R4C5")

-Generally speaking, **R1C1** notation is another way to create cell references which uses numbers for both the rows and columns.R1C1 stands for row index and column index number.
+Generally speaking, **R1C1** notation is another way to create cell references which uses numbers for both the rows and columns.
+R1C1 stands for row index and column index number.
 This notation is only useful in RadGrid for setting the AutoFilter range.

 ## Cells Protection

-**ExcelML** is one of the excel format which supports cells protection.When you enable the worksheet protection all the cells will be protected as the default state of the cells is “locked”.In order to unlock them you have to create a custom **StyleElement** and set its **IsProtected** property to **false**.Then you could apply this style to the cells which should be unlocked.
+**ExcelML** is one of the excel format which supports cells protection.When you enable the worksheet protection all the cells will be protected as the default state of the cells is “locked”.
+In order to unlock them you have to create a custom **StyleElement** and set its **IsProtected** property to **false**.
+Then you could apply this style to the cells which should be unlocked.

 The example below demonstrates how you could remove the protection on each second row: